ISHUMANSS/miniuibuilder/README.md

 ## Future Improvements
 Improve Database connectivity
 - Allow for updates on saved UIs
-- Allow for Deletion of a saved UI in on the page
+- Allow for the Deletion of a saved UI on the page

 General Site
-- Have an Authenticated user to manage saved UIs
+- Have an authenticated user to manage saved UIs
-- Have user accounts so specific users can have their own saved uis
+- Have user accounts so specific users can have their own saved UIs
-- Support for exporting generated uis into actual react code and into working features
+- Support for exporting generated UIs into actual React code and into working features
-- Improve Site css and overall look
+- Improve Site CSS and overall look
-- More custom elements rather then just the same tabs, action buttons, and forms
+- More custom elements rather than just the same tabs, action buttons, and forms
 - Allow for user colour choices in the UI

 ## Authors